sd17spring/sd17spring.github.io/_assignments/mini-project-1-gene-finder.md

 genes, and if so what their functional role might be.
 This assignment is essentially the Biological equivalent of a mystery novel, and your primary tools in this case will be computational ones!
-More concretely, given an unannotated text file of seemingly random symbols, you will write a Python program that will shed light on the nature of these symbols and gain insight into Typhoid fever (including aspects of how it is caused as well as the evolutionary history of the bacteria that causes the disease).
+More concretely, given an un-annotated text file of seemingly random symbols, you will write a Python program that will shed light on the nature of these symbols and gain insight into Typhoid fever (including aspects of how it is caused as well as the evolutionary history of the bacteria that causes the disease).

 The story of Typhoid Mary is a fascinating one.
 It is fascinating on both scientific, legal, and philosophical levels.
-Rather than trying to reproduce it here, we invite you to check out the [wikipedia page](http://en.wikipedia.org/wiki/Typhoid Mary) on Typhoid Mary.
+Rather than trying to reproduce it here, we invite you to check out the [Wikipedia page](http://en.wikipedia.org/wiki/Typhoid Mary) on Typhoid Mary.
 Additionally, you may also want to listen to the fantastic [RadioLab podcast called "Patient Zero"](http://www.radiolab.org/story/169879-patient-zero/).